 Sometimes, you may develop painful cracks in the corners of your mouth.
 You might find them unsightly, and they may hurt when you talk or eat.
 It could seem like you just can’t get rid of them.

 Norma Cantu, MD, a family medicine practitioner at Banner Health in Torrington, WY, said that these swollen, irritated cracks are often angular cheilitis, also called angular stomatitis.
-Here’s what to know about this common condition.
+Here’s what to know about this common inflammatory condition.

 What causes angular cheilitis?